modernice/go-regionlang/README.md

-# regionlang - Language Detection from Countries or Regions
+# regionlang - Country/Region to Language Mapper

 `regionlang` is a Go library that aids in determining the language associated with a given country or region.
 It comes in handy when you need to localize messages for users whose language preference is unknown.